 Atmospheric, soil and water pollution is fast becoming a worldwide problem and developing countries are no exception.
 Chemical and other wastes from factories, fumes from the exhausts of automobiles, the use of chemical poisons to control crop pests in agriculture etc lead to the exposure of man to these toxic substances which can cause certain diseases in him.

 Very many communicable diseases that affect people in the developing countries are directly connected with the unclean and inadequate water supply available for domestic and other uses.
 Guinea worm, typhoid, biharziasis, poliomyelitis and dysentery are all largely attributable to poor water supplies.
-Personal cleanliness is also related to the amount of water available for use in the community; everybody needs pure clean water (about 120 liters daily)
+Personal cleanliness is also related to the amount of water available for use in the community; everybody needs pure clean water (about 120 liters daily) "importance of environmental sanitation"

 It is probably not an exaggeration to say that gastrointestinal infection is a leading cause of mortality in childhood and a very important cause of morbidity in all age groups in the developing countries today.
 Improper hygienic practices contribute largely to this situation; a visit to the open markets in tropics will convince the reader.
 Food items are left uncovered on the stalls so that they are readily invaded by flies and are open to contamination by termites and alos by airborne germs being excreted by infected persons.
 Many developing countries lack properly constructed and maintained abattoirs.
 Slaughtered meat offered for sale should be properly inspected by Health Inspectors, so as to eliminate diseases like bovine tuberculosis, trichinosis and those caused by tapeworm.
 A large proportion of food handlers suffer from one or more types of worm infestation and from bacillary or amoebic dysentery, typhoid or tuberculosis.
 The risk of spread of disease by food is, therefore very great.
 Improper food hygiene in home also plays a part in the spread of gastrointestinal infections.